 All handicapped accessible parking spaces have adequate signage.

-All handicapped accessible parking spaces are at least 96" wide with a 60" wide access aisle that can be shared between two spaces.
+All handicapped accessible parking spaces are at least 96 wide with a 60 wide access aisle that can be shared between two spaces.

 The accessible aisle is adjacent to the accessible route.